This page will give you information about a blepharoplasty. If you have any questions, you should ask your GP or other relevant health professional.

 Is a blepharoplasty suitable for me?

-As you get older, your skin loses its elasticity (stretchiness) and gravity pulls down on the soft tissues of your eyelids.
+As you get older, your skin loses its elasticity (stretchiness) and gravity pulls down on the soft tissues of your eyelids, causing them to sag.

 Sometimes a drooping eyebrow and forehead can make your upper eyelid look as if it is sagging.